skoolkid/skoolkit/sphinx/source/html-templates.rst

 * ``page_header`` - the page header text (as defined in the :ref:`pageHeaders`
   section)
 * ``page_id`` - the page ID (e.g. ``GameIndex``, ``MemoryMap``)
+* ``path`` - the page's filename, including the full path relative to the root of the disassembly
 * ``title`` - the title of the page (as defined in the :ref:`titles` section)

 The parameters in a dictionary are accessed using the ``[param]`` notation;